ava-labs/teleporter/contracts/validator-manager/README.md

 Proof-of-Authority Validator management is provided via `PoAValidatorManager`, which restricts modification of the Validator set to an owner address.
 After deploying `PoAValidatorManager.sol` and a proxy, the `initialize` function takes the owner address, in addition to standard `ValidatorManagerSettings`.

+### PoSValidatorManagerr

+Proof-of-Stake Validator management is provided by the abstract contract `PoSValidatorManager`, which has two concrete implementations: `NativeTokenStakingManager` and `ERC20TokenStakingManager`.
+In addition to basic Validator management provided in `ValidatorManager`, `PoSValidatorManager` supports uptime-based Validation rewards, as well as Delegation to a Validator.
+This [state transition diagram](./StateTransition.md) illustrates the relationship between Validators and Delegators.

-### NativeTokenStakingManager
+#### NativeTokenStakingManager

-`NativeTokenStakingManager` implements `PoSValidatorManager`, and allows permissionless addition and removal of Validators that post the Subnet's native token as stake.
+`NativeTokenStakingManager` allows permissionless addition and removal of Validators that post the Subnet's native token as stake.
 Staking rewards are minted via the Native Minter Precompile, which is configured with a set of addresses with minting privileges.
 As such, the address that `NativeTokenStakingManager` is deployed to must be added as an admin to the precompile.
 This can be done by either calling the precompile's `setAdmin` method from an admin address, or setting the address in the Native Minter precompile settings in the chain's genesis (`config.contractNativeMinterConfig.adminAddresses`).
 There are a couple of methods to get this address: one is to calculate the resulting deployed address based on the deployer's address and account nonce: `keccak256(rlp.encode(address, nonce))`.
 The second method involves manually placing the `NativeTokenStakingManager` bytecode at a particular address in the genesis, then setting that address as an admin.

 ```
 {